ZenVoich/mops/README.md

-# MOPS
+# Mops

-MOPS is a package manager for the Motoko programming language.
+Mops is a package manager for the Motoko programming language.

 See https://mops.one